CodeJonesW/Wills_Blog/assets/blog-posts/how-to-analyze-stock-trend-with-Python.md

 ---
-title: "whats the best way to analyze stock trends with python"
+title: "What are the best ways to analyze stock trends with python?"
 date: "Dec 7, 2022"
 excerpt: "To the moon!"
 cover_image: "/images/posts/analyze-stocks-with-python/stocks.jpg"